 The majority of the work at Boodle goes on in its “prettyplush” newly built offices in Blackfriars on the South Bank, but it hasn't given up its original digs in Mayfair; the pied-`a-terre still comes in handy as a place to hold client meetings, and there’s also an Oxford office which scores top rankings for its high-end agricultural and rural affairs practice.
-Alongside its stellar private client and property teams, Boodle also boasts corporate and litigation practices to supplement the needs of its moneyed clientele.
+Alongside its stellar private client and property teams, Boodle also boasts corporate, litigation and family practices to supplement the needs of its moneyed clientele.

 “We're branching out.”

 But how will Boodle be looking to meet the evolving needs of its gilded families, businesses and entrepreneurs?
 Well, it recently expanded its capabilities to serve clients from the Middle East by hiring two Arabic-speaking lawyers from private wealth rival Charles Russell Speechlys.
 In addition, several trainees told us about the firm's intention to work with more entrepreneurs and key intermediaries – like surveyors and private banks – and increase its emphasis on the arts: Boodle has been busy advising Mumford & Sons’ Ben Lovett on the creation of a new music venue in Southwark; it’s also found an unexpected niche in street art, and recently worked on a case involving a piece by Banksy himself; the litigation team secured the piece for public display once more.
 Otherwise, trainees in litigation found themselves often supporting private and corporate clients.